 The impacts of climate change and the continual loss of nature endanger American communities, ecosystems, and infrastructure.
-To help us achieve climate, conservation and equity goals, the Biden-Harris Administration is investing in nature-based solutions.
-These solutions are actions to protect, sustainably manage, or restore natural or modified ecosystems to address societal challenges, simultaneously providing benefits for people and the environment.
+To help achieve national climate, conservation and equity goals, the Biden-Harris Administration is investing in nature-based solutions.
+These solutions are actions to protect, sustainably manage, or restore natural or modified ecosystems to address societal challenges, simultaneously providing benefits for people and the environment.1

-Nature-based solutions have been used successfully by many federal agencies.
-Yet, they are far from reaching their full potential.
+Nature-based solutions are being successfully funded, permitted, and implemented by many federal agencies and partners.
+Yet, these solutions are far from reaching their full potential.
 One challenge to further adoption is limited awareness and skills for using nature-based solutions.
 This guide provides a compendium of federal and partner cases and resources that can help overcome this challenge.

-The guide contains 30 examples of ways that federal agencies have used nature-based solutions to achieve their goals.
+The guide contains 30 examples of ways that federal agencies are using nature-based solutions to achieve their goals.
 The diverse set of examples demonstrates that nature-based solutions can provide many different benefits.
 For example, nature-based solutions have been used to make federal buildings and assets more resilient to natural hazards and climate impacts.
-These solutions have also been used to reduce operation and management costs, like those for heating and cooling and stormwater management.
-Federal agencies have also supported communities in their use of nature-based solutions.
-For example, communities have used federal funding of nature-based solutions to build resilient low-income housing and make roads safer.
-Wetlands and native plants have been used to capture stormwater, reducing flooding and costs for stormwater management systems.
-Communities have grown rain gardens and shade trees as part of their journey towards improved public health.
-Good jobs have been supported for ranchers, renewable energy workers, engineers and other sectors.
+Some agencies have invested in nature to reduce operation and management costs, like those for heating, cooling and stormwater management.

+Federal agencies are also supporting communities in their use of nature-based solutions.
+For example, communities have used federal funding to restore and create wetlands, greenspace, pollinator habitat, and bioswales that enhance resilience of low-income housing and make roads safer.
+Wetlands and native plants have been used to capture stormwater, reducing flooding and stormwater management costs.
+Communities have grown rain gardens and shade trees, and native habitats along walking and biking paths as part of their journey towards improved public health.
+Good jobs have been supported for foresters, ranchers, landscape architects, stormwater engineers and others across sectors responsible for designing, building, and managing nature-based solutions.
 Shaded fire breaks have reduced the risk of catastrophic wildfires.
-Roads and homes have been strengthened against future erosion from intense storms and sea level rise.
-Plants valued by Native communities have been revived, reconnecting people to important cultural practices.
-Communities that have been denied access to nature in the past have been connected to greenspaces.
-Science and evidence have been advanced, using these experiences as opportunities to learn.
-And through all of these efforts, nature has been saved or strengthened.
+Tribal Nations and Indigenous Peoples have revived plants and wildlife they value, reconnecting people to important cultural practices and increasing landscape resilience.
+Communities that have been denied access to nature in the past have been connected to greenspaces in and around cities.
+Science and evidence have informed these actions, and through all of these efforts, nature has been saved or strengthened.